Houston Rockets: Uniforms and logos

 The Rockets' "City" uniform for the 2020–21 season featured a powder blue base as a nod to the city of Houston.
 The colors resembled those of Houston's former NFL team, the Houston Oilers.
 For the 2021–22 season, the Rockets announced a partnership with Credit Karma to be featured on the team's jerseys as a sponsor.

 The 2021–22 Rockets' "City" uniform referenced various uniform designs from the past.
 The navy base and white pinstripes were taken from the 1995–2003 uniforms.
 The modified "ketchup and mustard" logo on the waist, as well as a diagonally arranged "Houston" wordmark and block numbers, paid tribute to the 1975–1995 uniforms.
 The modern "R" logo and white double arches on the side were an homage to the 2003–2019 uniforms.
 The Rockets retained this "City" uniform in the 2022–23 season.

 For the 2023–24 "City" uniform, the Rockets drew inspiration from the uniforms worn by the Phi Slama Jama-era Houston Cougars of the early 1980s.
 A nod to both teams' legends Hakeem Olajuwon and Clyde Drexler, the white-based uniform featured "H-Town" in red cursive letters with white and blue trim, along with block numbers.
 The uniforms would also be paired with an alternate court specific to the 2023 NBA in-season tournament, featuring a red base with a middle blue strip and silhouettes of the NBA Cup.
 This uniform was reused in the 2025–26 season.

 The "H-Town" theme returned for the 2024–25 "City" uniform, this time honoring the 30th anniversary of the Rockets' 1994 and 1995 championships.
 The design featured "H-Town" (with 't' and 'n' in lowercase letters) in a wordmark similar to the team's 1972–1995 logo, and the black trim along the uniform was shaped after the team's championship banners.
 The logo of the team's previous home The Summit was emblazoned on the beltline, and the center court logo from that era was placed on the white space between the black piping.
 Signatures of Hakeem Olajuwon and Clyde Drexler, along with the phrases "BELIEVE IT!
 AGAIN!", were placed on the bottom of the jersey.

+Prior to the 2026–27 season, the Rockets brought back the red and yellow color scheme associated with the franchise's two championship seasons.
+The stylized "R" logo that was introduced in 2003 remained, but with the drop shadow now in yellow.
+The "Dunkstronaut" alternate logo introduced from the 2023–24 "City" uniform was retained as part of their core identity.
+New wordmarks inspired by the 1973–1995 logo were also introduced.
+The red and yellow-accented "Icon" and "Association" uniforms featured various design cues from past uniforms, including the subtle gray pinstripes of the 1995–2003 uniforms and the shorts' cone-shaped lines within the "R" that was used on the 2003–2019 uniforms.
+The "Statement" uniform remained black with visual cues inspired by Houston's history of space exploration.